Vaalalooke/Cassandra/README.md

 # Cassandra

-Starting to learn cassandra by example, beginning simple with docker
+Beginning to learn cassandra by example, starting simple with docker.

+Following https://cassandra.apache.org/_/quickstart.html and updating some to get it working with latest version and podman.

 ## Files